naoty/NTYPopulator/README.md

 `-init` method initializes an instance with the URL of `Model.momd` and `$(CFBundleName).sqlite`.
 You can also specify these URLs by `-initWithModelURL:sqliteURL:`.

 `-run` method populates seed data at `seeds/*.csv` at the application resource bundle.
 The filename is used to look up an entity name.
 For example, seed data at `seeds/user.csv` is populated into `User` entity.
 You can also specify the URL of seed data by `-runWithSeedFileURL:`.

+### Efficiency

+The populator stores the modification date of each seed files on `NSUserDefaults`.
+It checks whether each seed files have changes, and then populates only data on changed seed files.